mfahey312/SaguaroProject/README.md

 ## Data
 * Historical Saguaro Inventory records were requested from DBG.
 A report was downloaded from livingcollections.org.
 * Weather data was purchased from Visual Crossing: https://www.visualcrossing.com/weather/weather-data-services#/login
+* Saguaro and weather datasets were cleaned up and reformated using pandas.
 * Mortality_per_year_ready_for_analysis.csv contains the count of how many saguaros were lost in each year of interest.
 * GrowthRates_ready_for_analysis.csv contains average annual growth rates for each timespan of interest.
 * Nights_above_90_ready_for_analysis.csv contains the count of how many days had a low >= 90 F for each year.